The Most Important Health Question You’ll Ever Ask

 The problem is that once that goal is achieved, such as losing the 10 pounds, most people don’t have anything else motivating them and they simply put the weight back on.
 Or when it becomes a little inconvenient, or a little difficult to reach the goal, like it always does, then people may take a day off, and a day off can turn into two days off and two days turn into a week, and then two months later they find themselves right back where they started.
 They feel guilty.
 They feel that they didn’t achieve what they wanted to and then heir self-critical, internal voice pops up and can heap on blame on top of self-doubt.
 People can experience guilt and shame and end up feeling worse about themselves.

-The problem is that the way people approach setting and achieving their goals makes it harder than it has to be.
 Most people fail because they’re focusing on the wrong thing.
 They’re singularly intent on achieving a narrow goal instead of being singularly intent on creating a process that will allow them to achieve their goals whether it’s exercising, eating healthier, meditating or being diligent about taking their dietary supplements.

 The most important process is the process of learning.
 If your goal is simply to learn how to be healthy, and to learn what works for you and your life, then you’re on the right path.
 With this mindset, if you workout at the gym for a while and find out that it’s not a great fit, you simply chalk it up to learning, and can decide it’s time to try something different.
 With this mindset you avoid being self-critical, which is a sure way to fail.
 And you can ask yourself the questions, “What can I do now?
 What else can I do instead of working out at the gym?”